 Looking for an alternative to Paris Plages?
 Glazart (near Parc de la Villette in the 19th) has it’s own version, La Plage (the Beach), with free live music, techno parties, a huge sand “beach” with terrace, cocktail bar, food trucks, food trucks, and even pétanque.
 See the entire schedule of concerts here.

 The 33rd annual funfair carnival, the Fête à Neu Neu, opens on September 2nd in the Bois de Boulogne (Porte de la Muette, 16th, M° Rue de la Pompe).
 Open 4pm-midnight Mon, Tues, & Thurs; 2pm-midnight Wed & Fri; and noon to midnight Sat-Sun.
 Free entry, ATM, Vélib station, food tents and rides (tickets purchased onsite).
-Many events including concerts and pyrotechnica shows (10th-11th), brocante/flea market (17th), vintage car show (Oct 1st), etc. See the full schedule here.
+Many events including concerts and pyrotechnica shows (Sept 2), brocante/flea market (Oct 1), vintage car show (Sept 9-10), etc.

 Summer on Les Berges du Seine

-There’s always something going on at Les Berges, the Left Bank pedestrian walkway along the Seine from the Musée d’Orsay to the Musée Quai Branly (7th), including concerts, art installations, workshops, kids events, ping pong, sports activities (zumba, yoga, climbing), etc. Check it out online here (français).
+There’s always something going on at the Parc Rives de Seine, also known as Les Berges, the pedestrian walkways along the Seine, including concerts, art installations, workshops, kids events, ping pong, sports activities (zumba, yoga, climbing), etc. Check it out online here (français).